jiangwu/hsql/README.md

-This project provides efficient multi-column equality search for hbase.
-For any search based on multiple indexed columns, it takes O(log(n)) time where n is the number of row in the table.
+This project designs and implements an efficient multi-column indexing and search algorithm for Hbase, the Hadoop big data store.
+It builds indexes for multiple columns of a table, and search the table for any combination of equality of these columns in O(log(n)) time, where n is the number of rows in the table.

-The core of this project is an index creating and query algorithm.
-For m index column, the algorithm generates 2^(m-1) indexes.
-For any of the 2^m combination of search conditions, the query algorithm searches the indexes with time complexity O(log(n)).
-The project also supports OR in the search condition.
-The project provides two command line scripts. admin.sh is used to create and delete tables with indexes, and console.sh is used to insert and search the indexed tables.
+The project provides a library with APIs to create, insert to and search indexed tables.
+It also provides two command line scripts for users to interactively perform these tasks.

+The indexing and search algorithm in this project can support certain range search on the indexed columns, but cannot support all possible combinations of equality and range conditions yet.
+For now range search is not implemented in this project.